Guide to Museum and Heritage VAT

 Museums that charge for entry will normally charge VAT on their admissions.
 This allows them to recover the VAT they incur on their costs.

-Where no admission charge is made income might still be generated within the museum.
-For example there may be retail sales, catering or rides.
-In my view, in such cases any VAT incurred should normally be recoverable.
-Unfortunately HMRC do not always accept this.
-They sometimes argue that free admission must automatically mean there is non business activity.
-With a normal commercial attraction this argument is unlikely to be correct.
+Where no admission charge is made, income might still be generated within the museum.
+For example, there may be retail sales, catering or rides.
+In my view, in such cases, any VAT incurred should normally be recoverable.
+Unfortunately, HMRC does not always accept this.
+They sometimes argue that free admission must automatically mean there is non-business activity.
+With a normal commercial attraction, this argument is unlikely to be correct.
 This is because there clearly is a commercial rationale to allowing the public in for free.

 Sometimes museums are formed from private collections where the public are granted access.
-If a charge is made there may be a business activity is taking place that allows VAT registration.
+If a charge is made, there may be a business activity taking place that allows VAT registration.
 This will mean it is possible to recover some of the VAT on costs.
 Whether HMRC will accept this and the extent to which VAT is recoverable will depend upon the facts.
-They should not reject registration on the basis that costs exceed income as a loss making activity can still be business for VAT purposes.
+They should not automatically reject registration on the basis that costs exceed income as a loss-making activity can still be business for VAT purposes.

 Charity Museums and Attractions

 VAT Cultural Exemption

 When an entry charge is made, it may be VAT exempt under the VAT cultural exemption.
 This applies to supplies of admission made by non profit making bodies that are controlled and administered on an essentially voluntary basis.
 Quite what this means is still the subject of debate.
 HMRC policy makes a distinction between organisations with active paid management teams that make all major decisions and ones where trustees make major decisions.
 They argue the former cannot be within the exemption.